 According to explanations by doctor and teacher Luis Alberto Olave, this review can be much more arduous and accurate than conventional tests, because while a routine checkup for early detection breast cancer does not take more than 6 minutes, in this case may exceed half an hour.

 The tactile examiner palpates each centimeter of the breast, clavicle and axilla rigorously with a braille-type tape that helps to form a breast map and mark the possible findings.
 Once the exam is finished, a report is delivered to a general doctor who determines if another kind of tests should be performed.

-"The idea with these women is not to detect cancer because cancer is detected by biopsy, but they have a very high sensitivity for detecting nodules and that is corroborated by a clinical study that we did, where we put approximately 300 patients examined by them and then corroborated with ultrasounds if the findings were real or not", explains Olave, indicating that blind women received training for seven months, before putting their knowledge into practice.
+"The idea with these women is not to detect cancer because cancer is detected by biopsy, but they have a very high sensitivity for detecting nodules and that is corroborated by a clinical study that we did, where we put approximately 300 patients examined by them and then corroborated with ultrasounds if the findings were real or not", explains Olave, indicating that blind women received training for seven months, before putting their knowledge IGNORE INTO practice.

 This project not only trains women with vision deficiency, but also takes advantage of their special faculties and becomes an example of labor integration in the country.
 These aspects led the 'Hands that save lives' project to win one of the Awards of the Continuing Education Network of Latin America and Europe in the category 'Social Responsibility in Continuing Education'.

 The first stage of the project, trained and certified seven blind women, one of them from Mexico, who traveled to Cali to receive the training.
 These people were formed in a complete way by German instructors, who taught them medical terminology, anatomy and aspects of breast disease.
 After receiving the theory, they carried out a practice for three months at the San Juan de Dios Hospital in Cali and other health centers of the city.